-Concomitant use of Aczone® with drugs that induce methemoglobinemia such as sulfonamides, acetaminophen, acetanilide, aniline dyes, benzocaine, chloroquine, dapsone, naphthalene, nitrates and nitrites, nitrofurantoin, nitroglycerin, nitroprusside, pamaquine, para‐aminosalicylic acid, phenacetin, phenobarbital, phenytoin, primaquine, and quinine may increase the risk for developing methemoglobinemia [see Warnings and Precautions (5.1)].
+Concomitant use of Aczone Gel, 7.5% with drugs that induce methemoglobinemia such as sulfonamides, acetaminophen, acetanilide, aniline dyes, benzocaine, chloroquine, dapsone, naphthalene, nitrates and nitrites, nitrofurantoin, nitroglycerin, nitroprusside, pamaquine, para‐aminosalicylic acid, phenacetin, phenobarbital, phenytoin, primaquine, and quinine may increase the risk for developing methemoglobinemia [see Warnings and Precautions (5.1)].

-There are no adequate and well controlled studies in pregnant women.
-Dapsone has been shown to have an embryocidal effect in rats and rabbits when administered orally in doses of 75 mg/kg/day and 150 mg/kg/day (approximately 800 and 500 times the systemic exposure observed in human females as a result of use of the maximum recommended topical dose, based on AUC comparisons), respectively.
+Dapsone has been shown to have an embryocidal effect in rats and rabbits when administered orally daily to females during organogenesis at dosages of 75 mg/kg/day and 150 mg/kg/day, respectively.
+These dosages resulted in systemic exposures that represented approximately 1407 times [rats] and 425 times [rabbits] the systemic exposure observed in human females as a result of use of the MRHD of Aczone Gel, 7.5%, based on AUC comparisons.
 These effects were probably secondary to maternal toxicity.
-Aczone® Gel, 5%, should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Safety and efficacy was evaluated in 1169 children aged 12-17 years old treated with Aczone® Gel, 5%, in the clinical studies.
-The adverse event rate for Aczone® Gel, 5%, was similar to the vehicle control group.
-Safety and efficacy was not studied in pediatric patients less than 12 years of age, therefore Aczone® Gel, 5%, is not recommended for use in this age group.
+Safety and efficacy was evaluated in 1066 subjects aged 12-17 years old treated with Aczone Gel, 7.5% in the clinical trials.
+The safety profile for Aczone Gel, 7.5%, was similar to the vehicle control group.
+Safety and effectiveness of Aczone Gel, 7.5%, have not been established in pediatric patients below the age of 12 years.

-Clinical studies of Aczone® Gel, 5%, did not include sufficient number of patients aged 65 and over to determine whether they respond differently from younger patients.
+Clinical trials of Aczone Gel, 7.5% did not include sufficient numbers of subjects aged 65 years and over to determine whether they respond differently from younger subjects.

-Aczone® Gel, 5%, contains dapsone, a sulfone, in an aqueous gel base for topical dermatologic use.
-Aczone® Gel, 5% is a gritty translucent material with visible drug substance particles.
+Aczone (dapsone) Gel, 7.5%, contains dapsone, a sulfone, in an aqueous gel base for topical dermatologic use.
+Aczone Gel, 7.5% is an off-white to yellow gel with suspended particles.
 Chemically, dapsone has an empirical formula of C12H12N2O2S.
-It is a white, odorless crystalline powder that has a molecular weight of 248.
-Dapsone’s chemical name is 4,4'-diaminodiphenylsulfone and its structural formula is:
+It is a white or slightly yellow-white, crystalline powder that has a molecular weight of 248.30.
+Dapsone’s chemical name is 4-[(4-aminobenzene) sulfonyl] aniline and its structural formula is:

-Each gram of Aczone® Gel, 5%, contains 50 mg of dapsone, USP, in a gel of carbomer homopolymer type C; diethylene glycol monoethyl ether, NF; methylparaben, NF; sodium hydroxide, NF; and purified water, USP.
+Each gram of Aczone Gel, 7.5%, contains 75 mg of dapsone, USP, in a gel of diethylene glycol monoethyl ether, methylparaben, acrylamide/sodium acryloyldimethyl taurate copolymer, isohexadecane, polysorbate 80, and purified water.